 - Who - the university or students - was responsible for what with regard to mental health, in which circumstances, and;

 - Initiatives and models for change.

 Students spoke with raw, deeply personal candor about their mental health experiences - some were common, and many were different.
-The data was able to show shared themes in responses across each of the four conversations.

 - The greatest value would come from the university understanding their plight as students — without infantilizing them